 “The Music of The Working Centre: Fresh Ground”, CMA Conference Proceedings, Helsinki, FI 2020

-• Arts-Based research (link to YouTube video), abstract, artist’s statement, paper, provocations
+• Arts-Based research, abstract, artist’s statement, paper, provocations

 “Alternative Methods for Alternative People: Facilitated Community Music Activities within an Alternative Healthcare Model”, CMA Conference Proceedings, Helsinki, FI 2020

-• Abstract, YouTube link to pecha kucha presentation, project update, provocations, script
+• Abstract, pecha kucha presentation, project update, provocations, script

 “Community Music at the Boundaries” (Student Editor, uncredited), WLU Press, Waterloo, ON 2021